InMobi

 How's the time difference?

-Australia’s remaining matches, and the tournament finals, will begin at 1am for those in Victoria, NSW, Tasmania and the ACT, and for those in SA, they will begin at 12.30am.
+On October 6, the clocks go forward for the states and territories with daylights savings.
+That means Australia’s remaining matches, and the tournament finals, will begin at 1am for those in Victoria, NSW, Tasmania and the ACT, and for those in SA, they will begin at 12.30am.
+In the NT they will begin at 11.30pm, while WA viewers can tune in from 10pm.

-For those wanting to watch as much cricket as possible, the start times for the afternoon games are much friendlier, beginning at 8pm AEST, 9pm AEDT, 8.30pm ACDT, 7.30 ACST or 6pm WST.
+For those wanting to watch as much cricket as possible but who can't stay up all night, there are also plenty of afternoon matches not featuring Australia, beginning at 8pm AEST, 9pm AEDT, 8.30pm ACDT, 7.30 ACST or 6pm WST.

 Where do I get live scores, news and highlights?